Fact checked by Jonathan Eilenberg, CPE

 Endomorph body types can have larger frames and a higher density of muscle and weight throughout.
 Look for medium-firm to firm mattresses that will prioritize balanced support across the body.

-Hybrid models typically offer firm support using combined spring mattress and memory foam mattress technology.
-Casper’s hybrid Dream hybrid mattress has a medium feel, offering comprehensive Zoned Support™while maintaining superb airflow and resistance to sag thanks to the dynamic duo of Flex Coils and Casper Signature Foam.
+Hybrid models typically offer firm mattress support using combined innerspring mattress and memory foam mattress technology.
+Casper’s Dream hybrid mattress has a medium feel, offering comprehensive Zoned Support™ while maintaining superb airflow and resistance to sag thanks to the dynamic duo of Flex Coils and Casper Signature Foam.

 As a final consideration, you’ll want to think about how weight distribution comes into play.
 In other words, which parts of your body do you anticipate will apply the most pressure on a soft mattress?

 As a general rule of thumb, heavier areas may be best supported by firm surfaces, whereas lighter areas could find all the support they need from soft surfaces.
-For specific cases, such as with side sleepers, you may find yourself sinking more deeply into mattresses than other sleepers would.
-Find out from the experts at Casper how your sleep position impacts weight distribution on your soft mattress, and tailor your choice from there.
+For specific cases, such as with a stomach sleeper or side sleeper, you may find yourself sinking more deeply into mattresses than other sleepers would.
+Find out from the experts at Casper how your sleep position impacts weight distribution on your soft mattress or spring mattress, and tailor your choice from there.

 The truth is that there are innumerable factors that can affect sleep quality and how a body lounges through the world.

-Which mattress type is best for you can also rely on categories such as temperature, ability, mobility, and whether you’re considering more than one individual.
+Which mattress type is best for you to get better sleep can also rely on categories such as temperature, ability, mobility, and whether you’re considering more than one individual.
 Identify your patterns and particulars.
 Then, let Casper do the rest.

 Backed by rest experts and engineered with ergonomic and orthopedic considerations, Casper is your match for mattresses designed with you in mind.